karyiteh/ChoreMate/README.md

 ### Installation Instructions
 ##### From the device
-1. Make sure that "Install unknown app" permissions are turned on.
+1. Make sure that "Install unknown app" permissions are turned on for the browser or the app that is used to download the APK.
 This can be found in Settings -> Apps & notifications -> Advanced -> Special app access -> Install unknown apps (*NOTE:* Might vary across devices).
 2. Download the APK file [here](https://drive.google.com/open?id=1et9CrXPBAlZ9og96hsy0E1YDkqKCDl0I).